sbpp/hosts/README.md

 ---
 ## Contributing
 Do you want to contribute?
 Awesome!\
-Just fork this repo, add your host and open a PR.
+Just fork this repo, add your host and open a PR. (or [Create a new Issue](https://github.com/sbpp/hosts/issues/new/choose))

 Here is a helpful list of all the table fields with a short explanation:
 |||